RobJellinghaus/NowSound/README.md

 ticks, timestamps, milliseconds, and every other quantity.
 Getting confused was easy to do and hard to debug.

-This code uses a common pattern, defining generic types Time<T> and Duration<T>.
+This code uses a common pattern, defining generic types `Time<T>` and `Duration<T>`.
 The "T" generic parameter serves as a placeholder for the type of time/duration involved.
-For instance, Time<Sample> defines a timestamp in terms of a count of audio samples since the start of the program.
-Duration<Sample> defines a time interval in terms of a number of audio samples.
+For instance, `Time<Sample>` defines a timestamp in terms of a count of audio samples since the start of the program.  `Duration<Sample>` defines a time interval in terms of a number of audio samples.
-Arithmetic operators exist to add Time + Duration, subtract Duration from Time, subtract Time from Time giving a Duration, etc.
+Arithmetic operators exist to add Time + Duration, subtract Duration from Time, subtract Time from Time giving a Duration, etc., provided that the T parameters match; you can't subtract a `Time<Sample>` from a `Time<Seconds>` as the compiler won't let you.

 This may look verbose, but it precludes so many kinds of bugs that it has been well worth doing.